 Electronic components are increasingly important in automotive systems.
 With the electromagnetic simulation tools in CST STUDIO SUITE vehicles can be evaluated using virtual prototyping from the early stages of the design process.

 Connected and Autonomous Driving (AD) vehicles bring new requirements for network architectures and the Cloud in order to support the new workloads and satisfy real-time service requirements.
 This white paper demonstrates how Edge Computing provides computing, storage, and networking capabilities in a network, and how this technology supports multiple services for connected AD vehicles.

-The excitement about the future of self-driving cars can make it easy to overlook numerous short-term developments by automotive manufacturers.
-Collectively known as Advanced Driver Assistance Systems (ADAS), these developments must be able to make cars safer, and their gradual introduction must also improve road safety.
-In addition, ADAS features represent an evolution in vehicle sensing, intelligence, and control that will ultimately lead to self-driving cars.
+Advanced Driver Assistance Systems (ADAS) must be able to make cars safer, and their gradual introduction must also improve road safety.
 This white paper discusses the challenges in ADAS adoption, and the importance of using the most advanced technologies for its future.

 This application note highlights some of the RF measurement challenges and introduces Rohde & Schwarz equipment required for relevant RF characterization of car infotainment devices.

 This application note highlights signal measurements and analysis of automotive radars that are crucial during the development and verification stages.
 Particular emphasis is placed on a setup to verify the functionality of a radar in case of radio interference.